simpleclub-archive/firebase_rest_auth/CONTRIBUTING.md

   go to `https://github.com/simpleclub/firebase_rest_auth` and click the "Compare & pull request" button

-Please make sure all your checkins have detailed commit messages explaining the patch.
+Please make sure all your check-ins have detailed commit messages explaining the patch.

 Plugins tests are run automatically on contributions.

 Once you've gotten an LGTM from a project maintainer and once your PR has received the green light from all our automated testing, wait for one the package maintainers to merge the pull request and `pub submit` any affected packages.

+## Contributor License Agreement

+We require contributors to sign our [Contributor License Agreement (CLA)](https://simpleclub.page.link).
+In order for us to review and merge your code, please follow the link and sign it.